Degrees and Programs

 3. To develop good intellectual “habitus” (habits) as well as content – to learn the good habits of speculation and reflection and to apply them to revelation, life, and the human condition.

-Degree Requirements
+Degree Requirements:

-1. Completion of the 63 Credits required for the degree:
+1. Completion of the 63 credits required for the degree:

-– 15 in Catholic Theology and Scripture (TH—including TH 600: Introduction to
+• 15 credits in Catholic theology and Scripture (including TH 600: Introduction to Philosophy, and SC 600 Introduction to Sacred Scripture),

 2. A cumulative G.P.A. of 2.5 or above

 3. A passing grade on an oral comprehensive exam in the M.A.
-Proficiency Seminar (“C” = 78.5% or above)(= 60% of final grade for AS 900).
+Proficiency Seminar (“C” = 78.5% or above).
+(The exam accounts for 60% of the seminar’s final grade).

 Year I